 Alternative Gravel Landscaping Ideas

 Some people like the hard edges of a well-defined gravel path.
 Others like a softer, more natural appearance.
 While it's always a good idea to use edging to keep your gravel in place, if you want less-distinct edges, use hidden edging and plant some ground cover near the edges so they will drape over the borders.
-Sunset recommends using 'Tom Thumb' cotoneaster to gently cover the edges of landscaping with gravel paths beside it.
+Sunset recommends using Tom Thumb cotoneaster (Cotoneaster apiculatus 'Tom Thumb," USDA zones 4-7) to gently cover the edges of landscaping with gravel paths beside it.

 To create more visual interest in the areas featuring gravel, try combining rocks of varying sizes.
 This doesn't just have to involve using stone edging, but you can also try creating a riverbed appearance, which is becoming one of the more popular landscaping ideas for drainage ditches.